 Please note: This session was not recorded but please find the output below captured by Alison Fisher and Lizzi Lewis.

 We hope this serves as a useful resource of practical strategies to encourage social learning (in the classroom or online) but we’re sure that there are many more.
 We would love to integrate your ideas into the resource.
-If you have any suggestions, you can add them to the Padlet under step 4.
+If you have any suggestions, you can add them to the Padlet under Step 4.

 Please contact lydia.smee@manchester.ac.uk if you have any further questions.